sriksven/MLOps_Submissions/Labs/Lab_1/FastAPI_Labs/README_submission.md

-# FastAPI Lab – Iris Classifier API
+# FastAPI Lab - Iris Classifier API

 ## 🔄 Enhancements Over Original Lab

-When I first started with the lab, the FastAPI application was very minimal — it only returned an integer class label inside a basic response model.
+When I first started with the lab, the FastAPI application was very minimal; it only returned an integer class label inside a basic response model.
 The /predict endpoint simply gave me something like { "response": 2 }, and there was no way to retrain the model without running train.py manually.
 Also, predictions weren’t being tracked anywhere, and error handling was limited.
 It was a good starting point, but I wanted to push it further and make it more realistic.

 So, I made several enhancements to improve both functionality and usability:

 I updated the /predict endpoint to return not just the class label but also the probability scores, so I can see how confident the model is for each prediction.

-I built a logging system that automatically appends every prediction into prediction_log.csv with timestamp, input features, predicted class, and probabilities — this way, I can audit or review past predictions anytime.
+I built a logging system that automatically appends every prediction into prediction_log.csv with timestamp, input features, predicted class, and probabilities.
+This way, I can audit or review past predictions anytime.

 I added a new /retrain endpoint, which triggers train.py via subprocess, allowing me to retrain the model directly from the API instead of running scripts manually.